Relocating to NYC? Ask us about rolling Admissions!

 The Upper School language program is equivalent to a comprehensive first year high school course.
 The classes are taught almost entirely in French/Spanish in order to build fluency in both speaking and listening.
 As the study of grammar becomes more rigorous, classes focus on conversation.
 Latin is added in 7th and 8th grades, focused on learning the language as well as Roman culture and history.

-High School and Life Beyond Town
+High School Life Beyond Town

 Town graduates are well-rounded, articulate, confident, and ethical individuals who are prepared to meet the challenges of a demanding secondary education and continue on the path of lifelong learning.

 Our N–8 curriculum is thoughtfully designed to prepare students for high school—and beyond.
 Everything we do at Town primes our students for entry into an impressive array of the top high schools in the New York City area.
-The 8th grade students approach the transition to secondary education with confidence and self-awareness; the same qualities that are critical to the college application process.
+8th grade students approach the transition to secondary education with confidence and self-awareness, the same qualities that are critical to the college application process.

 A true team approach.